Anyvoc — FAQ

 A daily run-time: every day you've trained at least one vocabulary item counts as a streak day.
 Multiple learning languages contribute to the same streak — someone learning French and Italian in parallel doesn't build two separate streaks.

-Flashcard, typing, puzzle, or random — which is better?
+Flashcard, typing, puzzle, or multiple choice — which is better?

 All four have their use: